 The sign, I covered by paper machèing it with the inside of a few security envelopes (the kinds you get bank statements and bills in).
 Most of the paper beads are also made from the same envelopes.
 [If you want to find an addictive craft, paper beads will do it!]
 I laid the sign upside down on the outside of the opened envelope and traced the letters, cutting out the paper before glueing it on.
 The design can be seamlessly augmented with the security motif, as the sign is longer than the length of an opened envelope laid flat… my seam is overlapping onto the “e” after the “w”, and you can’t see it.

-For the dangles, I made the security paper beads, and one bead is made from a magazine picture of the sun; I strung them onto nylon thread (“fishing thread”), and used silver beads, cap-beads, crimp beads, and silver charms at the ends.
+For the dangles, I made the security paper beads, and one bead is made from a magazine picture of the sun; I strung them onto nylon thread (“fishing line”), and used silver beads, cap-beads, crimp beads, and silver charms at the ends.
 I then strung a length of black satin ribbon to hang the sign on our door, making sure the length allowed for viewing through the peephole.
 I secured the ends of the ribbon to itself with crimp bead covers (also crimp beads, but a “C” shape to clamp around crimp beads).

 [If you’re interested, I got all of the jewellery findings and beads online, at Aliexpress.com.]